 The amplified microphone signal is used to produce a double-sideband signal.
 The ic I use here is an antique but still available part by German manufacturer Siemens, the S042P.
 It includes a so-called “Gilbert-cell” mixer and an oscillator but the latter is not used here (Datasheet Application note (in German)).

 The S042P mixer needs some more components compared to the well-known NE602 integrated circuit but fewer ones than the MC1496.
 It is designed for 12V usage, thus no voltage regulation is required.The ic can be applied in balanced mode or non-symmetrical.
 To save components I use the unbalanced circuit alternative.
-A slight loss in output power is acceptable in this case, there are amplifiers post each mixer in this transmitter.
+A slight loss in output power is acceptable in this case, there are amplifiers page each mixer in this transmitter.

 Ic gain is about 16.5 dB, DC current is about 3 mA.